 To successfully complete JPME Phase 1 through NWC College of Distance Education (CDE) programs, three core course must be completed:

 All of these core courses are offered within each of the CDE programs (CD-Rom, Web-Enabled, and Fleet Seminar).

 Detailed information on each of the CDE programs can be found at CDE.

 If you have previously completed one of the three core course, (JMO, TSDM, or S&W) you may continue with the remaining core courses, within the same program (Web to Web, CD to CD, FSP to FSP) without selection by the CNRFC board.
-However, if you wish to change programs, you must apply to the CNRFC board.

 Course Program Manager